 On April 27, 2017, Magento announced during Meet Magento Prague that support for Magento 1 would end on November 1, 2018.
 The original announcement was so poorly received by the Magento Community that the final End of Life date was later changed to June 30, 2020.
-This means that after this date, Magento will no longer be supporting this product with updates.
+After this date, Magento stopped supporting this product with updates.

 It’s 2020, and you’re reading about the difference between Magento 1 and Magento 2.
 Likely this means one of two things:

-- You’re on Magento 1; you know you need to move, and you’re trying to decide if Magento 2 makes enough improvement on Magento 1 to be worth the replatform.
+You’re on the now sunsetted Magento 1; you know you need to move, and you’re trying to decide if Magento 2 makes enough improvement on Magento 1 to be worth the replatform.

 Regardless of the reason, we’re glad you’re here.
 Hopefully, this deep dive into Magento 1 and Magento 2 will help you get a clear understanding of the differences between the two versions and if either one of them is right for your business.

 As mentioned in the Introduction, you’re likely not here because you’re adopting Magento 1 for the first time.
 Generally, people get off sinking ships, not on them.
-This isn’t just hyperbole or kicking an outdated technology when it’s down—Magento has given an official date for Magento 1’s final sinking.
+Now that Magento 1 is no longer supported, it doesn’t have a sustainable future as your ecommerce platform..

-At this time, sites that are on Magento 1 won’t suddenly disappear from the internet; however, these stores will be at risk.
-Magento will no longer be creating updates or security patches for the product.
-Not having these patches means you will be at risk of hefty fines for lack of PCI compliance, a loss of reputation, and vulnerabilities to your store and customer data.
+Magento is no longer creating updates or security patches for the product.
+Not having these patches means you are now at risk of hefty fines for lack of PCI compliance, a loss of reputation, and vulnerabilities to your store and customer data.

-Beyond these security concerns, many of the extensions to third-party systems that you rely on may become obsolete, leading you to pay for expensive developer work to replace the updates that Magento is no longer making.
+Beyond these security concerns, many of the extensions to third-party systems that you rely on are quickly becoming obsolete, leading you to pay for expensive developer work to replace the updates that Magento is no longer making.

 You’ve seen the writing on the wall, and you’re wondering if it’s worth it to replatform to Magento 2.
 Magento 2 was released with new features to solve many of the bugs and drawbacks of Magento 1.
 And for what it’s worth, it has definitely made some improvements.